Broke Village Fair

 Live musical entertainment will be provided by local band The Broke Boys with some guest appearances by undiscovered local talent.

-And there will be dancing, singing and karate demonstrations from our local groups, keep listening to the announcements for times of the display.
+And there will be dancing and singing from our local groups, keep listening to the announcements for times of the display.

 And something for the kids…